2005 Jilin chemical plant explosions: Heilongjiang Province

 Water supply in Harbin was resumed in the evening of November 27.

 Khabarovsk Krai

-The slick reached the Amur River at December 16, and arrived at the Russian city of Khabarovsk four to five days later.
+The slick reached the Amur River on December 16, and arrived at the Russian city of Khabarovsk four to five days later.
 In readiness, a communications hotline had been set up between Chinese and Russian agencies, and China offered water testing and purifying materials, including 1,000 tons of activated carbon to Russia.
 Khabarovsk planned to shut off its water supply in "extreme circumstances", prompting residents to stock up on water.

 Maritime pollution

 After exiting the Amur River, the contaminants entered the Strait of Tartary and then the Sea of Okhotsk and the Sea of Japan, which have Japan, Korea and Far-East Russia on its littorals.

 Political fall-out

 Xie Zhenhua, China's Minister of State Environmental Protection Administration, resigned and was succeeded by Zhou Shengxian, former director of the State Forestry Administration.

 Criticism

 The Chinese press were critical of the authorities' response to the disaster.
 Jilin Petrochemicals, which runs the plant that suffered the explosions, initially denied that the explosion could have leaked any pollutants into the Songhua River, saying that it produced only water and carbon dioxide.
 The media has focused mostly on Harbin, with almost no information on the slick's effect on cities and counties in Jilin province.
 Heilongjiang responded to the crisis a full week after the explosions occurred—their initial announcement attributed the impending shutoff to "maintenance", and gave only a day's notice; it was the second announcement on the next day that clarified the reason for the shutoff and postponed the shutoff.
 In response, Vice Governor Jiao Zhengzhong of Jilin province and Deputy General Manager Zeng Yukang of CNPC have visited Harbin and expressed their apologies to the city.
 On 6 December, the vice-mayor of Jilin, Wang Wei, was found dead in his home.
 This followed a threat by the Chinese government to severely punish anyone who had covered up the severity of the accident.
 The threat applied only to the initial explosion and not the extended cover-up of the benzene slick.